todogroup/todogroup.org/content/en/guides/management-tools.md

 Communications can also be fostered through social media platforms, web portals, open source project repositories and other places where input, questions and discussions can be found and fostered.

-Other useful tools include [mention-bot](https://github.com/facebook/mention-bot) from Facebook, which can help get fast input turnaround on pull requests by automatically mentioning potential reviewers for reviews.
-This is especially appreciated when GitHub projects get too big for community members to subscribe to all of a project’s notifications.

 Then there’s [Slack](https://slack.com/), which is an online team project management and communications platform where users can access and share messages and files, organize workflows, perform searches for information and more.
 Slack can be configured to receive notifications for support requests, code check-ins, error logs and other tasks as well.

 And don’t forget your company’s public relations and marketing staff when it comes to shouting out your company’s participation and support of open source.
 Social media accounts with sites including Twitter, Reddit, Facebook, LinkedIn and others are important, as well as the use of internal and external blogs and websites.
 Customer Relationship Management (CRM) software, as well as email blasts and newsletters, can help companies keep customers and clients informed about their open source progress.